prominence-eosc/examples/README.md

 This runs sequentially the 5 benchmark problems described here: https://github.com/lammps/lammps/tree/master/bench.
 These are the serial one processor runs.

 ### lammps-bench-fixed-size-single-node
 This runs sequentially the 5 benchmark problems described here: https://github.com/lammps/lammps/tree/master/bench.
-These are the parallel fixed-size runs using 8 processors on a single node.
+These are the parallel fixed-size runs using 8 processors on a single node using Open MPI.